 Align the #1 pins according to the layout to minimize lead length.
-RF shield's are supplied for pre-amp tubes, V2 to V4.
+RF shield's are supplied for pre-amp tubes, V1 to V3.
 These are mounted on top of the socket and held in place by the #4 screw that holds the socket in place.
-The EF86, V1,uses silicon rings to help eliminate microphonics.

-Spring retainers are provided for power tubes.
+Spring retainers are provided for power and rectifier tubes.
 These are mounted on top of the socket and are held in place by the #4 screw that holds the socket in place.